next-multilingual/next-multilingual/src/messages/README.md

 Looking at this, you might have questions such as:

 - Why `.properties` files?
-- Why is the key so long and doesn't even seem to be used by `useMessages`
+- Why is the key so long and doesn't even seem to be used by `useMessages`?
-- Why use ICU?
+- What about more advanced use cases (e.g. variables and plurals)?
 - Etc.

 No problem, all the answers can be found in the `messages` section in the [design decisions](../../docs/design-decisions.md) document.